-Kraken unveil an amateur scouting staff heavy on European and overall experience
+Seattle Kraken unveils an amateur scouting staff heavy on European and overall experience

 Francis played alongside Kron in Carolina the final few seasons of his own Hall of Fame career.
 Kron also played for Hartford and ended his career with the Columbus Blue Jackets in 2001-02, having compiled 144 goals and 194 assists in 771 games overall.

-“Robert’s got a lot of experience,” Francis said.
-“He knows a hockey player when he sees one.”
+“Robert’s got a lot of experience,’’ Francis said.
+“He knows a hockey player when he sees one.’’

 The trick now will be to actually see them.

 The Kraken are at a disadvantage compared to other teams that got more scouting in on 17-year-old, draft-eligible players before the junior leagues in Canada and this country shut down.
-There can be a huge jump in player size and talent from age 17 to 18 and in some cases, players available in next summer’s draft may go at least a year between games.
+There can be a huge jump in player size and talent from age 17 to 18, and in some cases, players available in next summer’s draft may go a year between games.

+The Ontario Hockey League announced Thursday that it now won’t reopen until Feb.
+4. The Western Hockey League, comprising the Seattle Thunderbirds and Everett Silvertips, this month set Jan.
+8 as a tentative start date, but that’s looking shaky amid escalating COVID-19 infection rates on both sides of the border.

+The third major junior circuit under the Canadian Hockey League umbrella, the QMJHL, began play this month in separate Quebec and Maritime province divisions.
+The 12 Quebec-based teams were shut down Oct.
+14 after several were ravaged by COVID-19 cases, but four of them were given the go-ahead to resume play on Friday.

+Six QMJHL teams from the Maritime provinces of Nova Scotia, New Brunswick, Prince Edward Island have continued to play on.
+The New Brunswick-based Moncton Wildcats had also suspended play because of new restrictions in that province, but resumed games last week.

+The United States Hockey League, this country’s top junior circuit, plans a 54-game regular season instead of 62 — and with 14 teams instead of 16 — starting Nov.
+5.

-Kron said the Kraken are working with their analytics department on computer projection models to try to estimate how such players might look in the absence of actually playing games.
+Kron said the Kraken is working with its analytics department on computer projection models to try to estimate how such players might look in the absence of actually playing games.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.